GoateePFE/PowerShellSummit2019/Lab_00_Lab_Setup.md

 This lab is an entry point on your learning journey.
 Topics covered here are the easiest to implement in your enterprise.**

-***TL;DR: If you have not configured PowerShell logging in your entprise, you are mostly blind to common threat actor tactics.***
+***TL;DR: If you have not configured PowerShell logging in your enterprise, you are mostly blind to common threat actor tactics.***

 ### Accessing the Lab Guide
 The lab guide and related scripts are hosted on Github here: